sethtroisi/primegap-list-project.github.io/_drafts/2019-01-03-project-roadmap.md

 I was debating writing a script that would take as input something like `1 * 37993# / 30` and do the presieve with my code to get the list of candidates, then call OpenPFGW on each one to test compositeness until a PRP is found (which can then be tested with BPSW or Paul's gwnum-Frobenius routine).

 More polished would be a C program that pulls all that in.

+#### *Rob Smith*

+“merit” should not be float but a rounded 6 decimal number with trailing zeros if applicable, for example <math>35.678020</math>.
+Reporting from the system can be a smaller number of decimals, but there should be a lower limit on what constitutes a new record and I think 6 decimals is adequate.

+Regarding the database can we add month of the year as a 3 alpha, in the form Jan, Feb, etc?
+This would encourage more frequent submissions and a better sense for the rate of discovery.
+[Prime Searches Group, Mersenne Forum](https://www.mersenneforum.org/showpost.php?p=531740&postcount=159)

+---